 With a name like ‘Volcanica’ it probably won’t shock you to learn that they use coffee beans grown in volcanic soil around the world.
 Why focus on volcanic soil only?
 Well, it is highly sought after by farmers not just for coffee, but also for everything from grapes to tomatoes due to its rich, diverse nutrient profile.
 This abundance of exciting nutrients and minerals can add extra complexity to the flavor of the final product.

 Using organically grown beans, Volcanica has put together this blend of rich, bold Sumatran coffee beans.
-The use of lighter, more delicately flavored, and acidic Arabica beans give a well-balanced cold brew when paired with the deep chocolate notes from the Sumatran beans.
+The use of lighter, more delicately flavored, and acidic Arabica beans gives a well-balanced cold brew when paired with the deep chocolate notes from the Sumatran beans.

 Crafted with cold brewing in mind, make sure you get the “French press grind” option if you’re not buying whole beans.
 They recommend using 1 cup of coffee to 4 cups of cold water in a French press, brew for 12 hours, and then plunge.
 It’s as simple as that.